 - Our clinic operates Tuesday through Saturday

-- We accept dogs, cats and rabbits on a first-come, first-served basis beginning at 7:00 A.M, until full
+- We accept dogs and cats on a first-come, first-served basis beginning at 7:00 A.M, until full

 - Intake may take up to an hour, therefore please plan accordingly.
 Space is limited